It's impossible to wall off reversing Roe from landmark marriage and contraception rulings - KESQ

 He said Roe has “taken us to a land” where Supreme Court justices get to recognize and enforce rights “that they think ought to be protected by the Constitution.”

 Mitchell allowed that the court could overturn Roe without “cutting the legs from under” Loving v.
-Texas, which he said is defensible under the Civil Rights Act of 1866.
+Virginia, which he said is defensible under the Civil Rights Act of 1866.

 But he added: “The news is not as good for those who hope to preserve the court-invented rights to homosexual behavior and same-sex marriage.”